Modern State of Fertility 2019

 Information Discrepency

-77% of women wish they knew more about how a woman's hormones impact her fertility.
+77% of women wish they know how their hormones impact their fertility

 Information Channels